About

 Jenny Kennedy

-Jenny has lived in the Aldergrove/Langley area her entire life and has worked in our office since 2003.
-She is a mom of two boys that keep her very busy.
-In her spare time, she enjoys volunteering and spending time with her family and friends.
+Jenny has lived in the Aldergrove/Langley area her entire life and started working for the clinic in 2003.
+Her role has grown within the company as the company has grown and she is currently our practice manger.
+She is a mom of two boys and hosts two International high school students through the Langley Homestay program.
+In her spare time, she enjoys taking care of people and spending time with her family and friends.

 Lisa Konishi